 Saints quarterback Drew Brees is the NFL’s career leader in completion percentage, passing yards and passing touchdowns, among other stats.
 He led the NFL in passing yards in 2014 through 2016 and in completion percentage from 2017 through 2019.
 In 2017, he set an NFL record by completing 72.0 percent of his passes.
 In 2018, he beat that mark with a 74.4 percent completion rate.
 Last year, he fell just short at 74.3 percent.
 He’s at only 64.7 percent to start this season.

 Did You Know?

 – The Packers, who have totaled 85 points and 1,010 yards of offense in their 2-0 start, are the fourth team to score at least 80 points and register at least 1,000 yards of offense through the first two weeks of a season in NFL history, joining last year’s Baltimore Ravens, the San Francisco 49ers (1998) and Buffalo Bills (1991).

 – Green Bay is No. 1 in the NFL by a wide margin in time of possession with an average of 38 minutes, 1 second in its two games.
 New Orleans is 26th with an average of 27:33.
 The Saints possessed the ball for only 23:42 in their loss at Las Vegas on Monday.
 Lamenting that disparity, Brees said, “Listen, we know what wins football games and we know what makes it very difficult to win football games and obviously we made way too many mistakes out there in order to win that game.”

-– Since Rodgers took over as Green Bay’s starter in 2008, he is third with 115 wins.
-Brees is second during that span with 117.
+– Since Rodgers took over as Green Bay’s starter, he is third with 115 wins.
+Brees is second with 117.